ldkong1205/Robo3D/README.md

 **Note:** Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCE* calculation.

+### :vertical_traffic_light: More Benchmarking Results

+For more detailed experimental results and visual comparisons, please refer to [RESULTS.md](docs/RESULTS.md).

 ## Create Corruption Set
 You can manage to create your own "RoboDet" corrpution sets on other LiDAR-based point cloud datasets using our defined corruption types!
 Follow the instructions listed in [CREATE.md](docs/CREATE.md).